-This type of study has already proven its effectiveness by showing a good correlation between the synergies demonstrated in vitro and the clinical results obtained in the treatment of certain bacterial infections 11.
+This type of study has already proven its effectiveness by showing a good correlation between the synergies demonstrated in vitro and the clinical results obtained in the treatment of certain bacterial infections11.

-In this perspective, the compound C1 (thiosemicarbazone of 4-methoxypropiophenone) was tested in combination (serial dilution crossed), with successively the two other compounds namely C2 (thiosemicarbazone of 4-methylacetophenone and C3 (thiosemicarbazone of 3,4,

-5-trimethoxyacetophenone) on 3 strains: E. Coli, S 25922 Auréus 25923 and Candida albican 10231.

-The results obtained are presented in the following table (Table 6).
-The concentrations fractional inhibitors (CIF) are calculated by dividing the MIC of the combination of the two products by the MIC of the products tested individually.
-The ICIF (CIF index), obtained by adding the two CIF values, is interpreted as follows (Puyn and Shin, 2006; Shin and Lim, 2004):
+In this perspective, the compound C1 (thiosemicarbazone of 4-methoxypropiophenone) was tested in combination (serial dilution crossed), with successively the two other compounds namely C2 (thiosemicarbazone of 4-methylacetophenone and C3 (thiosemicarbazone of 3, 4, 5-trimethoxyaceto-phenone) on 3 strains: E. Coli, 25922 S. Auréus 25923 and Candida albican 10231.
+The results obtained are presented in the following table (Table 5).
+The concentrationsfractional inhibitors (CIF) are calculated by dividing the MIC of the combination of the two products by the MIC of the products tested individually.
+The ICIF (CIF index), obtained by adding the two CIF values, were interpreted as follows-

 - ICIF> 2: antagonistic association

-- 0.5 <ICIF < 2: additive or indifferent association
+- $0.5 < ICIF \le 2$: additive or indifferent association

-- ICIF \leq 0.5: synergistic association
+- ICIF < 0.5: synergistic association